-For those of you that speak ‘photography’ – the Panasonic Lumix-LX10 has a f/1.4-2.8, 4K video, automatic and manual setting options, a flip up screen for selfie mode (and over the top shots), post-shot focusing, and an extended ISO! (and yes it fits in your pocket)!
+For those of you that speak ‘photography’ – the Panasonic Lumix-LX10 has a f/1.4-2.8, 4K video, automatic and manual setting options, and a flip up screen for selfie mode (and over the top shots).
+If that’s not enough, it also has post-shot focusing and an extended ISO!
+And yes it fits in your pocket!

 For those of you who don’t speak ‘photography’ (much like myself), here are all the great things about the Panasonic Lumix-LX10 and why I think it’s the best point and shoot camera for professionals and for people who just want to take good photos (i.e. set it to automatic and snap quality photos).

 - The lens quality is so great that the detail is phenomenal – close up and far away.
 I included photos below from my trip.
-Each of these photos has been saved at a much lower file size, so the original images have even more clarity – it’s mind-blowing!
+Each of these photos has been saved at a much lower file size.
+In other words, the original images have even more clarity – it’s mind-blowing!
 You can literally count the hairs on that giraffe!

 - The automatic settings are amazing.
-When I’m on the go, I set my camera to automatic, no flash since lighting and surroundings change constantly, I don’t want to miss a shot because I’m trying to figure out the lighting.
-And when you’re on safari, elephants and zebra don’t care if you’ve gotten the shot yet!
+When I’m on the go, I set my camera to automatic, no flash since lighting and surroundings change constantly.
+I don’t want to miss a shot because I’m trying to figure out the lighting.
+And when you’re on safari, elephants and zebra don’t care if you have the shot yet or not!
 I had the camera set to automatic for our entire trip and it never let me down!

 - Post -shot focusing.
-This means that once you select this setting, you can take photos and then tell it where you want it to focus – no time wasted trying to get it set.
-I didn’t use this feature on the trip, but I played around with it before I left – very cool and great for those quick moments.
+This means that once you select this setting, you can take photos and then tell it where you want it to focus.
+You don’t waste time trying to get it set.
+I didn’t use this feature on the trip, but I played around with it before I left.
+It’s insanely cool and great for those quick moments.

 - Flip Up Screen.
 If you want to take a selfie or shoot a video of yourself, you can flip the screen up to make sure you’re framed properly.
-I love this feature for trying to take photos from above my head (wonderful for food and when traveling).
+I love this feature for trying to take photos from above my head.
+It’s perfect for food and all sorts of travel.
 Knowing that I got the whole dish or the whole animal in the photo is fantastic and saves a lot of time and energy!